renpy/renpy-build/README.rst

     ./prepare.sh

-**This will globally change your system. ** Specifically, it will place files needed to build for Apple platforms in /usr/lib/clang/10/lib ,and will install clang-13 from llvm.org.
-It will also install various package from Ubuntu repositories.
+**This will globally change your system. **  It will install packages from Ubuntu and LLVM repositories.
 Please make sure you're comfortable with this change before continuing.

 This will first install all the packages required to build Ren'Py, and